Skip to main content

 Frigates President and Congress chasing HMS Galatea

-On 31 October 1812, United States frigates President and Congress spotted British 36-gun frigate HMS Galatea, and the British ship proceeded closer to investigate.
-As the British ship came closer, the two American frigates displayed their colors.
-At about noon, President tacked, as if to get into the wake of Galatea, who was afraid she would come between the two American ships.
-The British ship was relieved when Congress also tacked.
-Galatea eventually escaped and, being 93 men short of her complement, could scarcely have resisted the attack of the American frigates.
-Naval History and Heritage Command photograph, USN 903309.
+On 31 October 1812, United States frigates President and Congress spotted 36-gun frigate HMS Galatea, and the British ship proceeded closer to investigate.
+As it came closer, the two American frigates displayed their colors.
+At about noon, President tacked, as if to get into the wake of Galatea, who was afraid it would come between the two American ships.
+Galatea was relieved when Congress also tacked.
+Galatea eventually escaped and, being 93 men short of its complement, could scarcely have resisted the attack of the American frigates.
+(USN 903309)

 Plan of provision cask stowage, in the ship's hold